brooklynrail/brooklynrail-platform/content/events/2022/04/the-center-for-book-arts-living-archives.md

 ---
 title: The Center For Book Arts & Living Archives
-deck: Featuring Shahar Kramer, Camilo Otero, Anthony Tino, and Megan Liberty
+deck: Featuring Shahar Kramer, Camilo Otero, Anthony Tino, and Megan N. Liberty
 summary: Curators Shahar Kramer and Anthony Tino and Artist Programs Manager at the Center for Book Arts Camilo Otero join Rail Art Books Editor Megan N.
   Liberty for a conversation.
 We conclude with a poetry reading.